mateuszkornecki/chess-clock/README.md

 ## About the project

 Because of the temporary lock-down during the COVID-19 pandemic, I started playing chess.
-Unfortunately we was not able to find any nice looking counter, so I decided to create my own one.
+Unfortunately I was not able to find any nice looking counter, so I decided to create my own one.

 Here you can find the concept made in [figma](https://www.figma.com/file/zVBFNEoke9oWRG1fh0fZ9x/chess-clock?node-id=0%3A1).
 The final design is slightly different, but the main concept is still present.